-FHG has a centrally maintained consolidated Fixed Asset Register (FAR).
+FHG has a centrally maintained consolidated Fixed Asset Registers (FAR), one for properties and the other for all other assets.

 Under the FAR, there will be common criteria for the recognition of fixed assets that will be reconciled to FHG's financial statements.
 The FAR will make it easier to account for depreciation and ensure accuracy in tracking and accounting.